Easy Gluten-Free Penne Pasta With Tuna Recipe

 Here are the ingredients that you will need to make this dish:

 - 5 whole hard-boiled eggs, peeled and diced

 - 100% real mayonnaise, a really good-tasting brand of mayonnaise such as Hellman’s

 - Black pepper

 - 3 cans of tuna fish, in water

 - Use a can opener to open the three cans of tuna fish.
-Drain the cans of tuna fish.
+Drain the cans.
 (Canned tuna fish is often packed in tuna or oil.
 Purchasing tuna in water is fine for this recipe and when draining the excess water from the can, the water can simply go down the kitchen sink.
 If canned tuna fish packed in oil is what you have on hand, you can go ahead and drain that as well but be sure to drain the oil into the kitchen trash can as opposed to the kitchen sink.)

 This is a dish that is served very well cold or at room temperature.
-You can cover the pot and place it in the refrigerator to chill for a while (at least 15 minutes) or eat some of the gluten-free pasta with tuna dish right away and save the leftovers in the refrigerator.
+You can cover the pot and place it in the refrigerator to chill for a while (at least 15 minutes) or eat some of the pasta with tuna dish right away and save the leftovers in the refrigerator.
 This is a dish that tastes very good cold, so it is your choice if you would like to have it as a cold pasta dish or not.

 These are all of the steps.
 So simple.
 Enjoy this dish!
 Family and friends will love this meal.
 It can be made for lunch or dinner guests.
 This dish is an example of cooking with simple recipe ingredients that I had on hand, and thank goodness this recipe was enjoyed very much by everyone that I served it to.
 We had some “spur of the moment” guests, and the kids were hungry!
 The ingredients in this dish are very complementary.
 Won’t you give it a try?
 You will enjoy it.